-- one of the following applied during all or part of 2011-12 - you were a blind pensioner - you received sickness allowance from Centrelink - you were entitled to full free medical treatment for all conditions under defence force arrangements or Veterans' Affairs Repatriation Health Card (Gold Card) or repatriation arrangements and

-• during the period you met that condition, you also met one of the following conditions.
+- one of the following applied during all or part of 2013-14 and - you were a blind pensioner - you received sickness allowance from Centrelink - you were entitled to full free medical treatment for all conditions under defence force arrangements or Veterans' Affairs Repatriation Health Card (Gold Card) or repatriation arrangements - during the period you met that condition, you also met one of the following conditions.

-Condition Exemption that applies You had no dependants.
-Full Each of your dependants (including your spouse if you had one) either: Full was in one of the exemption categories, or had to pay the Medicare levy.
-You had dependent children who were not in an exemption category but who were also dependants of your spouse, and your spouse either: Full had to pay the Medicare levy, or met at least one of the Category 1: Medical conditions and you have completed a family agreement (see the next column) stating that your spouse will pay the half levy for your joint dependants.
-You had at least one dependant (for example, a spouse) who: Half was not in an exemption category, and did not have to pay the Medicare levy (for example, because their taxable income was below the lower Medicare levy threshold (see table 1)).
-You were single or separated and you: had a dependent child who was not in a Medicare levy exemption category, and were entitled to FTB Part A or the rental assistance component of FTB Part A for that child, and were in a shared-care arrangement.
-Then exemption from the Medicare levy is on the following basis: For the days that you had care of your dependent child Half For the days that you did not have care of your dependent child Full You had a spouse who met at least one of the Category 1:Medical conditions and you had a dependent child who: Full or Half was not in an exemption category, and was dependent on both of you.
+Condition Exemption that applies

+You had no dependants.
+Full

+Each of your dependants (including your spouse if you had one) either: Full

+was in one of the exemption categories, or

+had to pay the Medicare levy.

+You had dependent children who were not in an exemption category but who were also dependents of your spouse, and your spouse either: Full

+had to pay the Medicare levy, or

+met at least one of the Category 1: Medical conditions and you have completed a family agreement stating

+that your spouse will pay the half levy for your joint dependants.
+You had at least one dependant (for example, a spouse) who: was not in an exemption category, and did not have to pay the Medicare levy (for example, because their taxable income was below the lower Medicare levy threshold), see table 1.
+Half You were single or separated and you: had a dependent child who was not in a Medicare levy exemption category, and were entitled to FTB Part A or the rental assistance component of FTB Part A for that child, and were in a shared-care arrangement.
+Then exemption from the Medicare levy is on the following basis: for the days that you had care of your dependent child Half for the days that you did not have care of your dependent child Full You had a spouse who met at least one of the Category 1: Medical conditions and you had a dependent child who: • was not in an exemption category, and • was dependent on both of you.
 In this case, either you or your spouse can claim a full exemption and the other can claim a half exemption by completing a family agreement (see below).
+Full or Half

-If you were in this exemption category, go to step 1 on the next page.
+If you were in this exemption category, go to $\underline{\text{step 1}}$.